Stevenfavour/Linuxfundametal0/README22.md

 ### Introduction to Docker Containers

-Docker containers are lightweight, portable and executable units that encapsulates an application and it dependecies.
-In the previous project, we worked a bit with docker containers.
-We would dive deep into the basics of working with Docker Containers from launching and running containers to managing their lifecycle.
+Docker containers are lightweight, portable, and executable units that encapsulate an application and it dependencies.
+In the previous project, we worked a bit with Docker containers.
+We would dive deep into the basics of working with Docker Containers, from launching and running containers to managing their lifecycle.

 ### Task:   Docker Container Operations